-We are doing this because we want to explain the elements of the proposed Council-Manager charter in Amherst and the reasons we support it.
-We hope our information is helpful to you as you decide how to vote.
-In March 2018, the choice is yours — vote yes to choose a new form of government with a Town Council as your legislature and a Town Manager as your executive or vote no to keep Town Meeting as your legislature and the Select Board as your executive.
+Nick and Mandi began A Better Amherst because we wanted to explain the elements of the proposed Council-Manager charter in Amherst and the reasons we supported it.
+In March 2018, the voters adopted the proposed charter, with a Town Council as their legislature and a Town Manager as their executive.

 Nick Grabbe has been following Amherst government for 37 years and has lived here since 1984.
 He was the editor of the Amherst Bulletin from 1980 to 1999, and was the coordinator of letters and op-eds during the charter debates of 1996, 2003 and 2005.
 From 1999 until his retirement in 2013, he wrote articles about Amherst government and schools, Hadley, religion and the environment for the Bulletin and Gazette.
 He was elected to the Charter Commission in 2016.
 He is a volunteer at the Amherst Survival Center, and writes a blog on simple living with his wife, Betsy Krogh.